 He makes lights, lamps and furniture come alive with his wood-bending magic and his iconic designs are sought after from every corner of the globe.
-His work is infused with passion, innovation and skill, all picked up during his time studying 3D Design for Sustainability, now BA(Hons) Sustainable Product Design.
+His work is infused with passion, innovation and skill, all picked up during his time studying 3D Design for Sustainability (now Sustainable Product Design).

 "My aim is to innovate with everything I do.
 And design through making is fundamental to innovation," he says.
 "I picked up this passion while at Falmouth and try to never lose sight of it."

 Tom's potent blend of design, vision and craft took flight in his second year at university when he started bending wood through steam, discovering ancient techniques, refining them and taking them to the next level.
 Little did he know how far he'd go with it.

 Nearly a decade later, he's honed these techniques to an artform, so much so, he and his wife built their house out of steam-bent wood.
 The result is breathtaking and was featured on the hit Channel 4 show Grand Designs, with Kevin McCloud calling it a masterpiece and the summation of Tom's life's work.